isamu-isozaki/teamai_test/engineering/infrastructure/design/201809_StorageNodes.html.md

  * Setup snapshots and clones to model the creation and teardown of testing environments
  * Setup a parallel staging environment where we can start measuring the performance for the database and the staging file servers.
  * Setup a dedicated shard for a subset of internal repositories before we role this out for new customers.
- * Compare latency histograms for real-world workloads from ext4 control and zfs experimental volumes (Proposal: eBPF + Prometheus eBPF exporter)
+ * Compare latency histograms for real-world workloads from ext4 control and zfs experimental volumes (Proposal: eBPF + Prometheus eBPF exporter/index.html.md)

 #### GitLab.com and Self-Managed